single-spa/import-map-overrides/docs/configuration.md

 By default, import map overrides will assume you are working with native import maps.
 However, other import map polyfills (such as SystemJS) can also be used with import map overrides.

 If using an import map polyfill, you must indicate what kind of import map you are setting overrides for.
-You do this by inserting you must add a `<meta>` element to your html file **before the import-map-overrides library is loaded**.
+You do this by inserting a `<meta>` element to your html file **before the import-map-overrides library is loaded**.

 ```html